© Madeline Bocaro, 2018. No part of this site may be reproduced in whole or in part in any manner without the permission of the copyright owner.

 The first Roxy cover gatefold model was Kari-Ann Muller.
-She came to London from Cornwall aged 18, and her career was at its peak when her agent set her up with the Roxy Music shoot.
+She came to London from Cornwall aged 18.
+Her career was at its peak when her agent set her up with the Roxy Music shoot.
 Kari-Ann was the original Roxy Girl.
 She’s one of the few models who didn’t date Bryan Ferry.
-Bryan based the photo on a glamour shot of movie icon Rita Hayworth.

 For Your Pleasure 1973

-Amanda Lear was the cover model on For Your Pleasure.
-Not only did she model for Paco Rabanne, Yves Saint Laurent, Chanel, Mary Quant and Ossie Clark, but Amanda was the confidante, protégée and mistress of the Spanish painter Salvador Dali.
-Amanda was romantically linked to Brian Jones, which resulted in the ironic Rolling Stones song “Miss Amanda Jones”, on the 1967 album Between the Buttons.
+Amanda Lear was the cover model on Roxy Music’s For Your Pleasure.
+Not only did she model for Paco Rabanne, Yves Saint Laurent, Chanel, Mary Quant and Ossie Clark – Amanda was the confidante, protegée and mistress of the Spanish painter Salvador Dali.
+Amanda was romantically linked to Brian Jones, in the Rolling Stones song “Miss Amanda Jones” on their 1967 album Between the Buttons.

 Cover concept: Bryan Ferry.
 Art Direction: Nicholas De ville.
 Artwork: CCS.
 Wardrobe, make-up: Antony Price.
 Hair: Smile.

 The most famous Roxy model is Jerry Hall – one of the original 1970s supermodels.
 She began her modeling career in Paris, where she was the roommate of model, singer and actress Grace Jones.
 In 1975 she appeared, in the guise of a mermaid, on the cover of Siren.
 Her relationship with Ferry continued, and she also appeared in the video for his 1976 solo hit ‘Let’s Stick Together’.